wilkowaty/Projects/README.md

 3. projectfactchecking.py - short project for university workshops.
 The dataset consist of text statements of American politicians, their party and other variables.
 Some of the statements were labeled as 'pants-fire' lies.
 The task was to construct a classification model, which would be able to detect those lies.

+4. Religious_forums.py - group project for python course.
+The objective was to make original analysis on some sort of forums from ...exchange.com group (same one as stackexchange.com).
+We choose to make geospacial analysis on religious forums to see how users are placed over the world according to their religion.